bartvandeweerdt/CameraTest/README.md

 Again, you shouldn't call UIKit in anything but the main thread.
 But I don't think it's normal that breaking this rule causes the camera to malfunction when opening it later in the main thread as part of a completely different flow, right?

 Hope this helps some people.
+I tried to add this as an answer to as much of the Stackoverflow and Apple dev forums questions I could remember/find again.